 After ducking the issue in October, the U.S. Supreme Court announced on Friday that it would decide the marriage rights of gays and lesbians nationwide.
 The court’s agreement to determine whether same-sex marriage should be allowed in every U.S. state will likely be carried out before the end of its term in June.

 Following the Supreme Court’s tacit approval of same-sex marriage in five states by refusing to hear appeals in support of gay marriage bans in October, the number of states that allow same-sex marriage has increased to 36.
 Currently, 70% of American residents live in states that allow gay marriage.
-Although many people expect the Supreme Court to permit same-sex marriage nationwide, the only guaranteed outcome is that the court will issue a significant decision on the issue in the near future.
+Although many people expect the Supreme Court to permit such marriages nationwide, the only guaranteed outcome is that the court will issue a significant decision on the issue in the near future.

 Understanding the Supreme Court’s recent announcement requires looking at the current legal complications of same-sex couples living in states that do not recognize the validity of their marriage.